Sexism in the technology industry: Science, engineering and technology (SET) culture

-Despite the satisfaction that many women find in science, technology, engineering, and math (STEM) careers, studies show that a main reason young women do not engage in STEM from an early age is due to negative cultural messages inclining them to other subjects.
+Despite the deep satisfaction that many women find in science, technology, engineering, and math (STEM) careers, studies show that a primary reason young women do not pursue STEM from an early age is due to pervasive negative cultural messages inclining them toward other subjects.
 However, the technology industry itself is not solely responsible for the lack of women in STEM careers.
-According to Brown and Leaper, "Many parents tend to have higher expectations of sons over daughters in math, science, computers, and sports".
-Therefore, childhood upbringing may also contribute to gender bias in the technology industry.
+According to Brown and Leaper, "Many parents tend to have higher expectations of sons over daughters in math, science, computers, and sports" which can further discourage girls from developing an interest in technology.
+Thus, childhood upbringing and societal expectations play a significant role in contributing to gender bias in the technology industry.